Case Study

 91

-If your agency writes copy for financial services clients, manages influencer campaigns, runs email capture or manages paid ads with headline pricing — at least one of these violations is almost certainly present in live campaigns right now.
+Before you read this: If your agency writes copy for financial services clients, manages influencer campaigns, runs email capture or manages paid ads with headline pricing, at least one of these violations is almost certainly present in live campaigns right now.

 Violation #1